superoo7/superoo7.github.io/content/posts/transparency-in-ai-agent.md

 - $LUNA: Creating AI agent on-chain
 - $GMIKA: Personal AI companions
 - $CAI: Running decentralized AI networks via opML
+- $AI16Z: DAO for AI Fund

 # Conclusion
 {{< figure src="/images/transparency-in-ai-agent/crypto-ai-promises.png" caption="https://vitalik.eth.limo/general/2024/01/30/cryptoai.html" >}}

 We’re at the start of something big.
 While Vitalik’s article perfectly captures how crypto and AI can work together, who would have thought the convergence would start with AI memecoins called $GOAT?
 This unexpected beginning shows just how unpredictable and exciting the future of Crypto x AI could be.

+{{< figure src="/images/transparency-in-ai-agent/explorer.jpeg" caption="Live Demo of Explorer: https://chr-llm-demo.surge.sh/address/03ee16e285050088557df422d0cf55736c4c355999e64d2d3547cfb581cdc3136b" >}}

 Want to make your AI agent transparent?
-I’ve built a solution that needs just 4 lines of code for any LLM project:
+I’ve built a solution using Chromia that requires just 4 lines of code for any LLM project.
+Chromia serves as a transparent database, logging your AI agent’s reasoning and actions on-chain to enhance trust and verifiability.
+You can watch it live tweeting at @alphaonchain.

+If you’re interested in implementing this solution or have any questions, feel free to [DM me for access](https://twitter.com/jlwhoo7) or more information.

 - Watch it live tweeting at https://x.com/alphaonchain
 - Get the code: https://github.com/superoo7/chromia-as-a-transparent-ai-database